davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

   Note that :option:`-fvisibility` does affect C++ vague linkage entities.
-This means that, for instance, an exception class that is be thrown between DSOs must be explicitly marked with default visibility so that the type_info nodes are unified between the DSOs.
+This means that, for instance, an exception class that is be thrown between DSOs must be explicitly marked with default visibility so that the :samp:`type_info` nodes are unified between the DSOs.

   An overview of these techniques, their benefits and how to use them